CarlosBergillos/LocationHistoryFormat/docs/index.md

 ## Contributing

 Contributions are welcome!
-If you notice errors, out-of-date information, or missing information, you can help improve it, see [Contributing].
+If you notice errors, out-of-date information, or missing information, you can help improve it.
+See [Contributing].

 ## License